 Cardano aims to be that one exception.
 With the help of the PoS system, the platform is continuously developed to be faster without sacrificing any security or freedom (decentralization) features.
 The PoS method of Cardano mining aims to utilize that.

-The Cardano ICO (Initial Coin Offering) happened two years ago.
+The Cardano ICO (Initial Coin Offering) happened a few years ago.
 During the initial offering, the ADA token raised around $60 million.
 The price per token was valued at $0,02.